 A Physical Therapy Guide to Meniscus Tears

 You may have read news articles recently stating that surgery is no longer necessary for meniscus tears.
-Scientific research has certainly evolved over recent decades, and surgery is not always the go-to treatment for a meniscus injury as it once was.
-While surgery still has its place, there are many instances when a physical therapist is the best person to help you with your meniscus injury.
+Scientific research has undoubtedly evolved over recent decades, and surgery is not always the go-to treatment for a meniscus injury as it once was.
+While surgery still has its place, there are many instances when a physical therapist is the best person to help you with your torn meniscus injury.

-- Understanding Meniscus Tears
+- Understanding a Meniscus Tear

 - Symptoms of a Meniscus Tear